easttennesseecc-star/Q-Top-Dog-IDE/CONSTRUCT3_INTEGRATION_STRATEGY.md

 Week of Nov 21:
 ├─ Joint announcement of partnership
 ├─ Co-launch of Construct 3 integration
-└─ Email to C3 users: "Try Q-IDE (built for Construct 3)"
+└─ Email to C3 users: "Try Top Dog (built for Construct 3)"
 ```

 ---